-In order for a discrimination complaint to be evaluated and addressed by the CDBG-DR FCLS Division, the Complaint requires the following:
+In order For a discrimination complaint to be evaluated and addressed by the CDBG-DR/MIT FCSM Division, the Complaint requires the following:

-- 1. Needs to be in writing - 2.
-Contains the complainant's full name - Contains complainant's contact information and preferred method of notification for communications regarding Complaint (telephone, physical, postal, and email addresses) - 4.
-Describes the nature of the violation or discrimination - 5.
-Provides the basis of the violation or discrimination (indicate the protected class(es) listed in this Section believed is the basis for the discriminatory act) - 6.
-Names the individual and/or organization believed to have committed the discriminatory act(s). - 7.
-Includes the location where the alleged act(s) of discrimination occurred (provide an address) - 8.
-Provides the date(s) of the alleged discriminatory act(s).
+- 1. Needs to be in writing; - Contains the complainant's full name; - 3.
+Contains complainant's contact information and preferred method of notification for communications regarding Complaint (telephone, physical, postal, and email addresses); - 4.
+Describes the nature of the violation or discrimination; - 5.
+Provides the basis of the violation or discrimination (indicate the protected class(es) listed in this Section believed is the basis for the discriminatory act); - 6.
+Names the individual and/or organization believed to have committed the discriminatory act(s);